akashkncse/openweather-cpp-client/README.md

 # OpenWeather C++ Client
-A simple C++ client for fetching weather data from OpenWeatherMap API
+A C++ client for fetching weather data from OpenWeatherMap API

 ---